-and then define the entropy of $g$ at scale $r > 0$ with respect to the parameter $a \geq$ as
+and then define the entropy of $g$ at scale $r > 0$ with respect to the parameter $a \geq 1$ as

 Entropy at scale $r$ measures the amount of information $g$ has at scale $r$.
 The parameter $a$ is useful in order to uniformly control how far $\beta_{a,r}$ is from a normal distribution.
-The reason we are working with these smoothing functions on $G$ is to deduce \eqref{IntroGVarIneq}.
+The reason we are working with these smoothing functions on $G$ is to deduce in Lemma~\ref{VarEntProperties} a quantitative analogue of \eqref{IntroGVarIneq}.
 It is assumed throughout this paper that the collection of random variables $g$ and $(s_{a,r})_{a \geq 1, r > 0}$ are independent.

 Let $\mu$ be a probability measure on $G$ and let $\gamma_1, \gamma_2, \ldots$ be independent $\mu$-distributed random variables that are independent from $(s_{a,r})_{a \geq 1, r > 0}$ and denote for $n\geq 1$, Our first goal is to give a general result on the behaviour of $H_a(q_n; r_n)$ for suitable scales $r_n > 0$.
 To do so, for a finitely supported probability measure $\mu$ on $G$ we define the separation rate as Furthermore, the random walk entropy of $\mu$ is given as